USEPA/EPA_MOVES_Model/docs/MOVESDatabaseTables.md

 ### auditLog

-auditLog is used in MOVES input databases, and is a log of all the data manager and import actions a user performed
+auditLog is used in MOVES input databases, and is a log of all the data manager and import actions a user performed.

 | Field            | Type          | Null | Key | Default | Comment |
 | ---------------- | ------------- | ---- | --- | ------- | ------- |